gaurangg123/W-O-R-P/README.md

 ==> It's a user-friendly Web Based Website for the smooth conveying of information within an organization.

+==> It's a mobile-friendly page and desktop website as well.

 **This project is still under development**